dejozone/thai-thao/README.md

 A great collaboration between awesomeness and well...awesomeness :)

-thai-thao is an admin portal for managing the content and data for the Fair Trade Philadelphia web site: http://fairtradephiladelphia.org.
+thai-thao is an admin portal for managing content and data for the Fair Trade Philadelphia web site: http://fairtradephiladelphia.org.

 ## Main Features